bertman12/wc3-invasion-defense/README.md

 let players till the land if they want to create more farmland, just change the tile type

 // add petrificitaion mirror

+make walls take 3 minutes to build but make them strong - this way players arent building walls all willy nilly without thought . make them somewhat expensive to.

+caltrops can degrade over time with negative mana regen. once it reaches 0 remove the unit